exoplatform/exo-documentation/docs/LDAP.rst

 .. _LDAP.FAQ.Q1:

-Q1:How does Directory get ready for integration?
+Q1- How does Directory get ready for integration?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **A:** Not any condition except that the top DN should be created before being integrated.